-I’m not sure how it happened, the tear I mean.
-I guess I just got wrapped up in thinking about things that I shouldn’t, thinking about how people change, how love fades, how sometimes people do dumb things that make you wonder whether or not they ever really loved you.
+I’m not sure how it happens, the tears, I mean.
+I guess I just got wrapped up in thinking about things that I shouldn’t, thinking about how people change, how love fades, how sometimes people do dumb things that make you wonder whether or not they ever really loved you at all.

 It sucks, doesn’t it?